 Planting Coconut Trees

 To start to grow a coconut plant, begin with a fresh coconut that still has the husk on it.
 When you shake it, it still should sound like it has water in it.
-Soak it in water for 2-3 days.
+Soak it in water for two to three days.

-After the coconut has been soaked, place it in a container filled with well draining potting soil.
+After the coconut has soaked, place it in a container filled with well-draining potting soil.
 It is best to mix in a little sand or vermiculite to make sure the soil you will be growing coconut trees in drains well.
-The container needs to be around 12 inches deep to allow for the roots to grow properly.
-Plant the coconut point side down and leave a 1/3 of the coconut above the soil.
+The container needs to be around 12 inches (31 cm.) deep to allow for the roots to grow properly.
+Plant the coconut point side down and leave one-third of the coconut above the soil.

-After planting the coconut, move the container to a well lit, warm spot.
-The warmer the better.
-Coconuts do best in spots that are 70 degrees F. or warmer.
+After planting the coconut, move the container to a well lit, warm spot — the warmer the better.
+Coconuts do best in spots that are 70 degrees F. (21 C.) or warmer.

 The trick to growing a coconut palm tree is to keep the coconut well watered during germination without letting it sit in overly wet soil.
-So, water the coconut frequently but make sure the container drains very well.
+Water the coconut frequently, but make sure the container drains very well.

-You should see the seedling appear in 3-6 months.
+You should see the seedling appear in three to six months.

 Care of a Coconut Palm Tree